FAQ

 Wide range of buyers and sellers provides liquidity at all times, ensuring both the ability to trade at any time and prices that accurately reflect supply and demand Tend to use small number of sellers

-Fixed settlement period from time of trade in all markets, Spot, Rolling and Forwrard Undefined settlement period
+Fixed settlement period from time of trade in all markets: Spot, Rolling and Forward Undefined settlement period

 Participants provided with comprehensive market information and account management helping them make optimum purchasing decisions Only prices given